docksal/service-cli/README.md

 ## Python

-This image comes with a system level installed Python version from upstream (Debian 11).
+This image comes with a system level installed Python v3.9.x from upstream Debian 11.

 ## Ruby

-This image comes with a system level installed Ruby version from upstream (Debian 11).
+This image comes with a system level installed Ruby v2.7.x from upstream Debian 11.

 ## Notable console tools